The Lipid Compositions of Animal Tissues

 References: [a] Wuthier, R.E.
 J. Lipid Res., 7, 544-550 (1966); DOI. [b] Gurr, M.I. et al. Biochim.
 Biophys.
 Acta, 106, 357-370 (1965); DOI. [c] Colbeau, A. et al. Biochim.
 Biophys.
 Acta, 249, 462-492 (1971); DOI.

-For the reasons explained in the introduction to this document (and below), I have not been able to include data from modern lipidomics studies here, but I can recommend a review paper that comprehensively reviews such studies as applied to cellular organelles [3].
+For the reasons explained in the introduction to this document (and below), I have not been able to include data from modern lipidomics studies here, but I can recommend a review paper that reviews such studies as applied to cellular organelles [3].

 2. Fatty Acid Compositions of Glycerolipids